Skip to content

 just infra-setup

-# Edit infra/.env with S3_PULUMI_BACKEND_URL and PULUMI_CONFIG_PASSPHRASE
+# Edit infra/.env with S3_PULUMI_BACKEND_URL, PULUMI_CONFIG_PASSPHRASE, AWS_PROFILE, AWS_REGION

-just infra-preview
+just infra-preview dev

 First-Time Bootstrap